fastify/fastify/docs/Guides/Migration-Guide-V5.md

 ### Diagnostic Channel support

-Fastify v5 now supports the [Diagnostic Channel](https://nodejs.org/api/diagnostic_channel.html) API natively and provides a way to trace the lifecycle of a request.
+Fastify v5 now supports the [Diagnostics Channel](https://nodejs.org/api/diagnostics_channel.html) API natively and provides a way to trace the lifecycle of a request.